 Non-communicable diseases (NCDs) kill about 40 million people annually.
 Comprising chronic lung diseases, diabetes, cancer and cardiovascular diseases, NCDs are the result of a characteristic Western, predominantly urban lifestyle and negative environmental factors.
 Almost three-quarters of global NCD deaths arise from low or middle income countries, where the incidence of NCDs is on the rise.
 Key to responding to this rise will be a smart urban development strategy in combination with effective social services including healthcare, education, healthy foods and beverages, fitness and sports, community services, housing and basic urban infrastructure and urban services.
+Cost estimates from the WHO suggest that investment of as little as $1– $3 per person per year could substantially reduce both morbidity and mortality attributed to NCDs.

 Many physical, social and economic factors impact the behaviour of individuals, policy-makers and business leaders.
 Taking these considerations into account is necessary to establish a global framework that catalyses long-term change with the expected positive health outcomes.
 The dialogue series assesses key areas of public and private collaboration for advancing the NCDs agenda and promoting healthy lives.
 It provides a platform to discuss ideas, tools and the architecture in which public and private stakeholders can accelerate the path towards building an ecosystem where being healthy and having access to NCDs treatment is the easiest option.